-State and national fiscal uncertainties necessitated several actions to achieve the ultimate GRF positive ending balances.
-To allow time to resolve differences, an interim appropriations act was enacted effective July 1, 1991; that act included appropriations for both years of the biennium for debt service and lease rental payments on obligations of the State payable from the GRF, even though most other GRF appropriations were made for one month.
-The general appropriations act for the entire biennium then was passed on July 11, 1991.
-Included in the resources appropriated was \$200,000,000 transferred from the BSF to the GRF.
+State and national fiscal uncertainties necessitated several actions to achieve positive GRF ending balances.
+An interim appropriations act was enacted effective July 1, 1991 that included appropriations for both years of the biennium for debt service and lease rental payments on State obligations payable from the GRF, even though most other GRF appropriations were made for only one month.
+The general appropriations act for the entire biennium was then passed on July 11, 1991.
+Included in the GRF resources appropriated was a transfer of \$200,000,000 from the BSF to the GRF.

-As an initial action to address a projected Fiscal Year 1992 imbalance, the Governor ordered most State agencies to reduce GRF appropriations spending in the final six months of that Fiscal Year by a total of approximately \$184,000,000.
-Then in June 1992, the entire \$100,400,000 BSF balance and additional amounts from certain other funds were transferred to the GRF.
-Other revenue and spending actions, legislative and administrative, resolved the remaining GRF imbalance for Fiscal Year 1992.
+To address a projected Fiscal Year 1992 imbalance, the Governor ordered most State agencies to reduce GRF spending in the final six months of that Fiscal Year by a total of \$184,000,000, the entire \$100,400,000 BSF balance and additional amounts from certain other funds were transferred to the GRF, and other revenue and spending actions were taken.

-As a first step toward addressing a then estimated \$520,000,000 GRF shortfall for Fiscal Year 1993, the Governor ordered, effective July 1, 1992, selected GRF spending reductions totaling \$300,000,000.
-Subsequent executive and legislative actions - including tax revisions that produced additional revenue of \$194,500,000, and an additional \$50,000,000 in spending reductions - ensured positive biennium-ending GRF balances.
-As a first step toward BSF replenishment, \$21,000,000 was deposited in the BSF.
+Steps to ensure positive biennium-ending GRF balances for Fiscal Year 1993 included the Governor ordering selected GRF spending reductions totaling \$350,000,000 and tax revisions that produced additional revenue of \$194,500,000.
+As a first step toward BSF replenishment, \$21,000,000 from the GRF ending balance was deposited in the BSF.

 Expenditures were below those authorized, primarily as the result of lower than expected Medicaid spending, and tax receipts (primarily auto sales/use) were significantly above estimates.
-The biennium-ending GRF fund balance, after retaining an undesignated balance of \$70,000,000, was transferred to a variety of funds, including \$535,200,000 to the BSF, and \$322,800,000 to other funds, including school assistance funds and, in anticipation of possible federal programs changes, a human services stabilization fund.
+Transfers from the biennium-ending GRF fund balance included \$535,200,000 to the BSF and \$322,800,000 to other funds, including a family services stabilization fund in anticipation of possible federal programs changes.

-From a higher than forecasted mid-biennium GRF fund balance, \$100,000,000 was transferred for elementary and secondary school computer network purposes and \$30,000,000 to a new State transportation infrastructure fund.
+1996-97 From a higher than forecasted mid-biennium GRF fund balance, \$100,000,000 was transferred for elementary and secondary school computer network purposes and \$30,000,000 to a new State transportation infrastructure fund.
 Approximately \$400,800,000 served as a basis for temporary 1996 personal income tax reductions aggregating that amount.
-Of the GRF biennium-ending fund balance, \$250,000,000 was directed to school building construction and renovation, \$94,400,000 to the school computer network, \$44,200,000 to school textbooks and instructional materials and a distance learning program, and \$34,400,000 to the BSF, with the remaining \$262,900,000 transferred to the State Income Tax Reduction Fund.
+Of the GRF biennium-ending fund balance, \$250,000,000 was directed to school buildings, \$94,400,000 to the school computer network, \$44,200,000 to school textbooks and instructional materials and a distance learning program, \$34,400,000 to the BSF, and \$262,900,000 to the State Income Tax Reduction Fund (ITRF).

 GRF appropriations of approximately \$36 billion provided for significant increases in funding for primary and secondary education.
-Of the first Fiscal Year (ended on June 30, 1998) ending fund balance of over \$1.08 billion, approximately \$701,400,000 was transferred into the State Income Tax Reduction Fund, \$200,000,000 into public school assistance programs, and \$44,184,200 into the BSF.
-Portions of that GRF biennium-ending fund balance were transferred as follows: \$325,700,000 to school building assistance; \$293,185,000 to the State Income Tax Reduction Fund; \$85,400,000 to SchoolNet (a program to supply computers for classrooms); \$4,600,000 to interactive video distance learning; and \$46,374,000 to the BSF.
+Of the first Fiscal Year (ended on June 30, 1998) ending fund balance of over \$1.08 billion, approximately \$701,400,000 was transferred to the ITRF, \$200,000,000 into public school assistance programs, and \$44,184,200 into the BSF.
+Of the GRF biennium-ending fund balance, \$325,700,000 was transferred to school building assistance, \$293,185,000 to the ITRF, \$85,400,000 to SchoolNet (a program to supply computers for classrooms), \$4,600,000 to interactive video distance learning, and \$46,374,000 to the BSF.
+And the property of the second of the s